TIME, TALENT AND TREASURE

-Perhaps because God knows our propensity to misuse money or allow it to distract us from keeping our eyes on Him.
+Perhaps because God knows our propensity to misuse money or allow it to distract us from keeping our eyes on Him and His Kingdom (Matt.
+13:45-46).
 In addition to our resources of time and talent, we have been entrusted with the stewardship of various treasures including our bodies.

 When it comes to governing our financial affairs, we must choose between two radically different approaches: the values of our society or the values of the Bible.
 The first alternative tells us to find happiness and peace through money; the second tells us to find the desire of our hearts in the Lord and to be content with what He gives us.

 Show me your hands.
 Do they have scars from giving?
 Show me your feet.
 Are they wounded in service?
 Show me your heart.
 Have you left a place for Divine Love?